railsadminteam/rails_admin/docs/authentication.md

 Devise is installed by default.

-If needed, you can tweak the authentification hooks it in your `rails_admin.rb` initializer:
+If needed, you can tweak the authentication hooks it in your `rails_admin.rb` initializer:

 Example for Warden with an 'admin' scope: